onja-org/w2_js_foundations/02_js_scripting.md

 ---

+## Running JavaScript on Your Computer (Not in a Browser!)

+Before we build our first script, let's pause and appreciate what's happening here.
+You're about to run JavaScript directly on your computer using Node.js - no browser required!

+**This is different from HTML/CSS workflow:**
+- With HTML/CSS: You wrote files and opened them in a browser
+- With Node.js: You write JavaScript files and run them directly on your computer

+**The magic command:** `node filename.js`
+- This tells your computer: "Hey, run this JavaScript file using Node.js"
+- Node.js reads your file and executes the JavaScript code
+- The output appears right in your terminal

+**Why this matters:**
+- JavaScript isn't limited to web pages anymore
+- You can build desktop applications, servers, command-line tools
+- Same language, new possibilities!

+We'll explore JavaScript in browsers later, but for now, enjoy the power of running code directly on your machine.

+---

 ## Part 2: Your First Real Script (30 minutes)

 Now let's take what we learned and build something more substantial.
 We'll create a fictional character profile script that practices all the operations we just learned.